 This partnership now includes futher multi-billion deals backed by Erdogan, including exclusive contracts to sell natural gas and electricity from Iran and Turkmenistan

-Arifs discussed paying millions to get Real Madrid to perform for Turkmenistan president in the hope it would facilitate the energy deal.
+Arifs discussed paying millions to get Real Madrid to perform for Turkmenistan president in the hope this would facilitate the energy deal.

-Even though the Savarona prostitution scandal supplied an abundance of unwanted attention in Turkey, where citizens are mostly conservative and Muslim, it seems it didn't dampen the Arifs' appeal to the country's privileged elite, including those within Erdogan’s inner circle.
+Even though the Savarona yacht prostitution scandal supplied an abundance of unwanted attention in Turkey, where citizens are mostly conservative and Muslim, it seems it did not dampen the Arifs' appeal to the country's privileged elite, including those within President Erdogan’s inner circle.

-It certainly didn't sway Ali Demirhan, stalwart of Erdogan's Justice and Development Party, known as the AKP, when he became Doyen's new legal advisor in 2012.
+It certainly didn't sway Ali Demirhan, stalwart of President Recep Tayyip Erdoğan's Justice and Development Party, known as the AKP, when he became Doyen's new legal advisor in 2012.
 Demirhan is a Turkish lawyer and chairman of his own construction and tourism company, Mirhan Holdings.

 He is described inside Doyen as a “close friend and partner” of the Arifs.
 According to his own bio, Demirhan “was born in 1976 in Istanbul; he is married and has 3 children.
 He has a BA in Law from Istanbul University.”

-He is also reputedly a good friend and supporter of President Recep Tayyip Erdoğan: “For the past 30 years Mr Demirhan’s family has been supporting the political career of Prime Minister Erdoğan,” the bio stated.
-A few years ago he unsuccessfully ran as an MP candidate for AKP.
+He is also reputedly a good friend and supporter of Erdogan: “For the past 30 years Mr Demirhan’s family has been supporting the political career of Prime Minister Erdoğan,” the biography stated.
+A few years ago he unsuccessfully ran as an MP for the AKP.

-Demirhan became useful almost immediately, during the scandal involving Sarah Ferguson, Britain's Duchess of York and former wife of Prince Andrew, brother to the heir to the British throne.
+Demirhan became useful almost immediately, during a scandal involving Sarah Ferguson, Britain's Duchess of York and former wife of Prince Andrew, brother of the heir to the British throne.

-In 2008, the Duchess took part in an undercover documentary on the shabby state of Turkey’s orphanages, where disabled chidren were left in their own excrement and one, who was never let outside, had to lay in a corridor close to a window to feel the sunlight on his face.
+In 2008, the Duchess took part in an undercover documentary on the shabby state of Turkey’s orphanages.
+In the film, disabled chidren were left in their own excrement and one, who was never let outside, had to lay in a corridor close to a window to feel the sunlight on his face.

-The film prompted the Social Security and Child Services Authority and the Ministry of Family Affairs to lodge a criminal complaint against her for entering the country under false pretences, and claiming she was part of a “smearing campaign against Turkey by [those] opposing Turkey’s EU membership.”
+The film prompted Turkey's Social Security and Child Services Authority and the Ministry of Family Affairs to lodge a criminal complaint against Ferguson for entering the country under false pretences, and claimed she was part of a “smearing campaign against Turkey by [those] opposing Turkey’s EU membership.”